 Investors gain a share of the income produced through real estate investments without having to do the legwork of buying, maintaining, and/or selling the properties themselves.

-The benefit of a REIT is you’ll have much greater buying power by pooling your resources with other investors.
+The benefit of a REIT is you’ll have much higher buying power by pooling your resources with other investors.
 Of course, as with any investment, the risks can be higher as well.